 Our relationship with God must remain a matter of obedience before convenience.
 In the end, we find it far more satisfying.

-What other examples come to mind where we substitute convenience for Christian conviction?
-Please leave a comment.
+Question: What other examples come to mind where we substitute convenience for Christian conviction?
+You can leave a comment by clicking here.

 Tel Dan on the Map: